 ⚠️Our website has an SSL certificate, which you can see in the browser bar when visiting our page.

-What you should do if you have clicked on the link?
+What you should do if you have clicked on suspicious link?

-3. Blocktrade strongly advises you to set up a 2 Factor Authentication as this will increase the security of your account.
-How to set up a 2FA code by going to this Link.
+3. Blocktrade strongly advises you to set up a two-factor authentication, as this will increase the security of your account.

 What will Blocktrade do?